DS@GT ARC

 A Lab member is responsible for the following:

-5. How do I become a team lead for a task?
+5. How do I become a Lab Lead for a task?

-Apply in the form DS@GT CLEF 2026 Competition Signup (Form TBD) and specify your desired role (team lead or team member).
-If you apply to be a team lead, reach out to Anthony Miyaguchi (acmiyaguchi at gatech.edu) or Murilo Gustineli (murilogustineli at gatech.edu) with an overview of your proposed solution for the particular task.
+Lab Lead selection typically happens before the spring competition cycle begins.
+If you are interested in leading a future task, monitor the Join page and reach out to Anthony Miyaguchi (acmiyaguchi at gatech.edu) or Murilo Gustineli (murilogustineli at gatech.edu) with an overview of your proposed solution for the particular task.

 6. What is the time commitment required to participate?